Michael Avi-Yonah

-Dr. Michael Avi-Yonah (September 26, 1904 – March 26, 1974) was an Israeli archaeologist and historian.
-During his career he was a Professor of Archaeology at the Hebrew University of Jerusalem and served as secretary of Israel's Department of Antiquities.
+Michael Avi-Yonah; born Julius Jonah Jehiel Buchstab (מיכאל אבי-יונה; September 26, 1904 – March 26, 1974) was an Israeli archaeologist and art historian.
+During his career he was a professor of archaeology at the Hebrew University of Jerusalem and served as secretary of Israel's Department of Antiquities.
+He published over 400 academic works, including books, journal articles, chapters and encyclopedia entries.
+He is credited with laying the foundations for the study of Classical and Byzantine archaeology in the Land of Israel/Palestine.
+Avi-Yonah designed the Holyland Model of Jerusalem.